Escaped Pennsylvania inmate stole rifle, fled homeowner's gunfire and remains at large, police say

 The search area is just beyond Philadelphia’s heavily populated suburbs and spreads across woods, rolling farms and a county park.

-Inside the search area is French Creek Elementary School.
-That school and others in the Owen J. Roberts School District were closed Tuesday because of the manhunt, as police helicopters hovered overhead and authorities brought in search dogs and horses.
+Inside the search area is French Creek Elementary School, which like others in the Owen J. Roberts School District was closed Tuesday because of the manhunt, as police helicopters hovered overhead and authorities brought in search dogs and horses.

 Jason Mesiarik was outside his barn on his farm late Monday when he heard six or seven gunshots from what he believes was a neighbor's encounter with Cavalcante.